yiisoft/yii2-elasticsearch/README.md

 Requirements
 ------------

+Dependent on the version of elasticsearch you are using you need a different version of this extension.

-This extension works with elasticsearch version 1.0 to 4.x. elasticsearch 5.0 is currently not supported.
+- Extension version 2.0.x works with elasticsearch version 1.0 to 4.x.
+- Extension version 2.1.x requires at least elasticsearch version 5.0.

 Installation
 ------------